mmrrqq/ba_spheretracer/README.md

 Execute `Spheretracer` in the build directory.
 Three different demo scenes can be selected in the imgui debug overlay.

+Use the keys WASD to move the camera.
+Rotate by clicking and moving the mouse.

 ## warning

 Creating the distance field can result in incomplete 3D textures if the